 Key Injection Mold Components You Should Be Familiar With

 If you’re planning to produce a plastic part using injection molding, you’ll need to familiarize yourself with the essential injection mold components.
-From the primary flow path to the sub-runner and exhaust port, each component plays a vital role in the injection molding process.
+From the sprue to the sub-runner and exhaust port, each component plays a vital role in the injection molding process.
 However, if you’re new to injection molding, you may find yourself lost in a sea of technical jargon and unfamiliar terms.

 We have you covered whether this is your first time learning about the injection molding process and its components or you’re independently venturing into this business with little understanding.